Couples Counseling - GreenTPsychology - New York, NY

 Couples Counseling Can Help You Reconnect.

 Counseling can be extremely effective in helping you and your partner discover new ways of understanding each other’s desires and emotions.
 In session, we will utilize listening techniques to work toward compromise, reconnection and healing.
-I know that sometimes things get off track and communication can be scarce and difficult.
-But, couples counseling provides a safe space for you and your partner to openly explore each other free from judgment.
+I know that sometimes things get off track and communication in relationships can be scarce and difficult.
+But, counseling provides a safe space for you and your partner to openly explore each other free from judgment.

 Early in our work together, you may find that you are more comfortable sharing things with each other in session than outside my office.
 Over time, however, you will develop the listening skills that you learn in our sessions so that you can practice them in your relationship at home.
 You will learn how to become a better listener, how to empathize with each other and how to communicate your needs and desires directly.

 I’ve been working with couples my entire career, beginning in graduate school.
 I have extensive pre-doctoral training in couples and family therapy, and I have completed the initial level of training in the Gottman Method.
 My approach to couples therapy is action-oriented and interactive.
 Each partner receives my equal attention as we work together to explore how each partner’s unique underlying experiences and feelings contribute to the conflict or distance in your relationship.
-Your unique histories and experiences determine the actions we will take to help you reconnect and find healing.
+Your unique histories, experiences and expectations for a relationship determine the actions we will take to help you reconnect and find healing.
 The fact that you’re both seeking out therapy proves that parts of both of you are motivated and committed to making the relationship work.
 Throughout our sessions, we’ll keep this motivation in mind as we work toward you both being able to understand each other in new, healthier ways.